w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Indicate items and provide access
 {:.newex}

-Display a list of buttons that indicate the available carousel items and highlight the currently displayed items.
-This allows users to get an overview on the contents of the carousels, where they are, and navigate directly to any carousel item.
+Display a list of with buttons for every item and highlight the current item.
+This allows users to get an overview of the carousel content, where they are in the sequence, and navigate directly to any item.

-In the example below, the list with buttons is added to the carousel using JavaScript and then styled: The buttons are numbered matching the corresponding carousel items.
+The list with buttons, in the example below, is added using JavaScript, with the number on the button that corresponds to the slide.
+The buttons are numbered matching the corresponding carousel items.
 The button for the active carousel item is highlighted both visually and by using visually hidden text (for screen readers).

 {::nomarkdown}
 <%= code_start %>